prontopablo/p5.FIP/mdDocs/index.md

 ## Getting Started

-To use FIP you can include it in your index.html file:
+To use p5.FIP you can include it in your index.html file:
 ```html
     <head>
     <!-- ...-->